Creamy Spinach Tomato Pasta Dish

 Arrange and Cook Tomatoes:

-Place whole tomatoes trimmed side down in a large pot and scatter chopped onion and garlic into the center Sprinkle with salt Put the lid on and cook over medium heat for eight to ten minutes The goal is for tomatoes to soften and the bottoms to get lightly charred You will begin to smell the onion and garlic turn sweet
+Place whole tomatoes trimmed side down into your large pot.
+Add the chopped red onion and garlic to the middle.
+Sprinkle with salt then cover and cook over medium heat for eight to ten minutes until the tomatoes break down and the bottoms get golden and charred.
+This process is what deepens the tomato flavor and makes peeling easy if you like a super silky sauce

 Optional Remove Skins: